DavidYusufWaskito/DavidYusufWaskito/README.md

 My projects primarily revolve around web technologies, where I take on both frontend and backend responsibilities.
 From **designing user interfaces** with React.js to building **scalable backend systems** with Node.js or Laravel, I ensure the seamless integration of all components.
 Whether it's developing RESTful APIs, managing databases, or designing modern UIs, I’m passionate about creating efficient and innovative solutions.

 ## ⚽ Hobbies
-In my free time, I enjoy playing video games, watching movies, or exploring anime.
-These help me stay creative and give me fresh perspectives when tackling web development challenges.
+In my free time, I enjoy playing video games, watching movies, or anime.
+These help me reduce stress and stay creative!.

 ## 💡 Current Focus
 Currently, I’m focusing on fullstack web development, working with **React.js**, **Node.js**, and **Laravel** to create modern and responsive web applications.
 I'm always looking for opportunities to collaborate on exciting projects, share knowledge, and grow as a developer.